 At the wedding of Patricia Mountbatten in December 1946, Philip had the honor of being an usher.
 The women beside him?
 Princess Elizabeth of York, age 20, and her younger sister, Princess Margaret Rose of York.
 Elizabeth would one day become Her Majesty The Queen, but before that, she and Philip would fall in love and get married.

 Princess Elizabeth and Prince Philip married on November 20, 1947.
 But at the time of the wedding, he was no longer Prince Philip, having renounced his European titles in order to marry his princess.
 The day before the wedding, his father-in-law-to-be, King George VI, gave Philip the title of Duke of Edinburgh.
-Philip was styled as a British prince after George's death and Elizabeth's ascension to the throne in 1952.
-Though he's a prince, Prince Philip will never be considered a king.
+Philip was styled as a British prince after George’s death and Elizabeth’s ascension to the throne in 1952.
+Though he was a prince, here’s why Prince Philip was not considered a king.

 A new dad